Wall Street lower as retail sales post steep drop in July

 According to Tuesday’s report, spending fell at stores selling clothing, furniture and sporting goods.
 At restaurants and bars, spending rose nearly 2%, but the rate of growth has slowed from recent months as the delta variant spread and people worried about dining with others.

+The weak sales report dragged down companies that rely on discretionary spending from consumers.
+Ralph Lauren fell 3.3% and Whirlpool slipped 4%.

 Bonds were little changed on the news.
-The yield on the 10-year Treasury note was 1.25%, down from 1.26% the day before.
+The yield on the 10-year Treasury note remained at 1.26% from the day before.

 Markets also digested news that Chinese factory output, consumer spending and investment grew more slowly in July than expected.
 The government blamed flooding in central China and controls on travel and business to fight outbreaks of the coronavirus's delta variant.